VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Properties.md

 You can use a weapon that has the Ammunition property to make a ranged Attack only if you have Ammunition to fire from the weapon.
 Each time you Attack with the weapon, you expend one piece of Ammunition.
 Drawing the Ammunition from a Quiver, case, or other container is part of the Attack (you need a free hand to load a one-handed weapon).
 At the end of the battle, you can recover half your expended Ammunition by taking a minute to Search the battlefield.
 If you use a weapon that has the Ammunition property to make a melee Attack, you treat the weapon as an Improvised Weapon.
 A sling must be loaded to deal any damage when used in this way.

+## Amphibious [New]

+When used underwater, this weapon does not have disadvantage on attack rolls, and if it has the _Ammunition_ or _Thrown_ properties, it does not automatically miss beyond its normal range.

 ## Couched [New]

 If you are not mounted, this weapon also has the Two-Handed property.

 ## Dismounting [New]

-When an attack is made against a mounted combatant with this weapon, on a hit, the target must make a Dexterity saving throw equal to half the damage dealt or be dismounted, landing prone within 5 feet of the mount.
+When an attack is made against a mounted combatant with this weapon, on a hit, you the target must make a Dexterity saving throw equal to half the damage dealt or be dismounted, landing prone within 5 feet of the mount.

 ## Extended Reach [New]